 Most people have never heard of Tommy John before.
-If you are in the baseball/softball community, your chances of hearing about Tommy John significantly increase.
+If you are in the baseball/softball community, your chances of hearing about Tommy John increases.
 But, most people don’t know the guy pictured below.

 But, maybe you should.
 This is Tommy John.
 He was a highly decorated baseball pitcher from 1963-1989 who compiled 288 career victories, the 7th most for a left-hander.
 He also holds the record for most non-decisions as a starting pitcher with 188 (that dates back to 1908).
 But, what is he most known for?
 For being the first pitcher to undergo reconstruction on their ulnar collateral ligament, now infamously named “Tommy John” Surgery.